Monthly Update: Arkivum Partnership, ARA Conference & EU Law Archive

 We were proud to co-sponsor the ARA Conference in Glasgow, which gave us the opportunity to meet 400 key individuals in the heritage sector.

-At this event we launched the free tier of our web archiving and social media service, enabling ARA members to create a free-forever archive of their website and social media accounts.
+At this event we launched our web archiving and social media service, enabling ARA members to create an archive of their website and social media accounts.

 Creating an Archive of EU Law